JasperFx/lamar/docs/guide/ioc/registration/registry-dsl.md

 :::

 **There is no difference in behavior between *Use* and *Add* in Lamar**.
 The two methods are synonyms and mostly remain in Lamar to provide and easier migration path from [StructureMap](https://structuremap.github.io).
-The

 ## Registrations with For().Use()/Add()